Find out about how the One Health Models of Disease 4-year PhD programme is structured and what you will do during each year of your studies.

 Structure of the Training

-The taught course will also include specific sessions on the bioethics, societal aspects and implications of animal research and application of genomic technologies in health.
+The taught course also includes specific sessions on the bioethics, societal aspects and implications of animal research and application of genomic technologies in health.
 Year 1 will also include two rotation research projects including at least one bioscience project and the option of one social science/bioethics project.

 Years 2 – 4